morphym/zk-disorder/README.md

 ## License

-Everything presented whose author is Pawit Sahare, also including whitepapers; code,
+Eveything presented is

-are licensed either MIT or CC 4.0. you can use it anything personal or not but attribution or copyright notice should be present or given to
+Licensed either MIT or CC 4.0.
-Pawit Sahare.

-2025 Dec- 2026.

-0:21